Masa1986T/UAV_kelp_monitoring/README.md

 - Perform multivariate analysis with figure 5: Iwa_algal_community_multivariate.csv
 - Sea-truth data in Iwa and Manazuru for mapping of kelp forests using UAV photos: Data_sea-truth.xlsx

+## Results
+The folder "res" includes results of figures obtained by running codes below.

+## Codes
 To make figures or run the analyses, use the scripts below.

 - Make figure 2 for water temperature at Enoura: Enoura_physical_variable.R